Naked State art residency

 Stéphane Deschênes is a husband, father, spiritual humanist and a proud naturist.
 He is a board member of International Naturist Federation, and the owner and manager of Bare Oaks Family Park.
 As an Associate at University of Toronto, Deschênes is a researcher on topics of naturism and teaches a course called Public Nudity: History, Law and Science.
 Deschênes is the producer and host of The Naturist Living Show, found at NaturistLiving.bareoaks.ca.

 Residency Details: Naked State art residency is limited to 16 professional artists and includes full dedicated access to a large shared workspace, full use of amenities, programming, facilitation, and closing event.
-Work spaces are in the Outback common room, Marquis Tent and Yurt.
+Work spaces are in the Outback common room, and possibly also a Marquis Tent and Yurt.
 Alternately, artists may arrange to work in various public locations within the naturist community.
 There will be a closing event to present artworks created during the residency, or works in progress.
-Residency cost with taxes starts at $800.
-A meal plan with two meals per day can be added on for $280 including taxes.
-Artists wishing to prepare their own food have access to a small shared kitchen and barbecues.
+Residency cost with taxes starts at $820.
+Meals can be purchased separately at the onsite restaurant.
+Alternately, artists can prepare their own food in the small shared kitchen and over barbecues.
 Artists are responsible for their own transportation.

 Naked State is produced by Arts Unfold, which works with partnering communities to subsidize its projects.
 Naked State fees have been reduced by 40% for residency artists.
 Artists are encouraged to apply for further financial support through their federal, provincial and municipal arts councils, and other sources such as the ones listed here by international region.

-This year’s jury for Naked State consists of Alexandra Bischoff (Performance and Multimedia Artist), Matt Hamon (Photographer and Professor at School of Art at the University of Montana), Stéphane Deschênes (Naturist, Researcher and Professor, University of Toronto), and Teresa Ascencao (Multimedia Artist, Facilitator of Naked State and Art Director of Arts Unfold).
+This year’s jury for Naked State consists of Sidi Chen (Chinese-Canadian Visual Artist living in Abbotsford, BC), Natalie Wardle (Visual Artist living in Manchester, UK), Stéphane Deschênes (Naturist, Researcher and Professor, University of Toronto), and Teresa Ascencao (Multimedia Artist, Facilitator of Naked State and Art Director of Arts Unfold. living in Toronto, CA).

 Submit your Application via email to Teresa Ascencao at info@NakedState.ca as follows: write “Naked State / First_&_Last_name” in the subject line; include a short proposal describing the work you intend to explore during the residency; a short statement describing your practice and past work, a short bio; 5 jpeg images (each under 1MB) that best represent the work you propose, a link to your website (or link to your work on the web); and your CV.

-Photos and a Virtual Tour of Bare Oaks, comprising of 50 acres follow below.
+Virtual Tour of Bare Oaks, comprising of 50 acres follows below.
 In the virtual tour, you can navigate through grass and trails, and expand to full screen.
 The tour starts at the Outback, the building dedicated to Naked State artists.